Landowners attend a forestry field day to learn more about managing their forests

 Southeast Indiana Purdue Agriculture Center (SEPAC) Forestry Demonstration Area

 LSSI partners are actively creating the SEPAC Forestry Demonstration Area at the Southeast Indiana Purdue Agriculture Center.
 SEPAC works in cooperation with the Purdue Forestry and Natural Resources Department, and manage the agriculture lands and natural resources to provide research, teaching, and demonstration opportunities for all.
-The Forestry Demonstration Area is on Camp Holland Road; see circled area in photo.
+The Forestry Demonstration Area is on Camp Holland Road; see map.
 Keep an eye on this page: there will be real time images of the management strategies as they are implemented.
+Current practices include a shelterwood area, tree planting, and mid-story management.
+Plans for 2026 include a prescribed fire.